rawan-abdelrahim/alx-low_level_programming/README.md

-the folder content is about argc and argv
+the repo content is about programming language c